 You are expected to clearly demonstrate that you read and understood the research article.
 Complete a paper (3-5 pages in length) that contains a synthesis of each of these elements:

 Submit a copy of your research paper along with a copy of the research article to your instructor as a hard-copy.
-The paper is due by the last day of classes for that semester.
+The paper is due by the last day of classes for the semester.